FREQUENTLY ASKED QUESTIONS

 "Can I join even if I’m not interested in law?"

-Yes, mock trial develops analytical, communication, and acting skills that are applicable to a variety of organizations and careers.
+Yes! mock trial develops analytical, communication, and acting skills that apply to a variety of organizations and careers.
 Members of the team have been from nearly all majors and from all Cornell colleges.